Abibubble/ms4-lead-shot-hazard/README.md

 #### Songkick API

-[Songkick API](https://www.songkick.com/developer) was used to populate the data of upcoming gigs for the band.
+[Songkick API](https://www.songkick.com/developer) was used to populate and auto-update the data of upcoming gigs for the band.

 [Back to the top](#lead-shot-hazard)